PostHog/posthog.com/contents/docs/batch-exports/index.md

 ## Destinations

 Every Batch Export exports data to a destination using the configuration parameters provided when creating a Batch Export.
-Examples of destinations include an S3 bucket, or a table in a Snowflake database.

-Supported destinatinations are:
+The following destinations are currently supported:
 * [S3](/docs/batch-exports/s3).
 * [Snowflake](/docs/batch-exports/snowflake).